Basecoat & Mesh Reinforcement Layer Guide — How the Crack-Resistant Layer of UK EWI Works

-The basecoat and mesh reinforcement layer is the part of an external wall insulation system that helps stop cracks, protects the insulation boards, and gives the final render a stable surface to bond to — and getting this stage wrong is one of the most common reasons early cracking and facade defects appear.
-If this layer is mixed or embedded badly, the facade can fail long before the decorative finish wears out.
-Whether you are checking a contractor's specification for a housing project, planning materials for a domestic retrofit, or simply want to understand what your installer should be doing, this guide explains how the reinforcement stage works, how it should be applied, and which fibreglass mesh and adhesive details matter most for long-term performance.
+The basecoat and mesh reinforcement layer is the part of an external wall insulation system that stops cracks reaching the finished render, protects the insulation boards from impact, and gives the decorative topcoat a stable surface to bond to — and getting this stage wrong is one of the most common reasons facades develop hairline cracks within the first two heating cycles.
+Whether you are checking a contractor's specification for a housing scheme, planning materials for a domestic retrofit, or simply want to know what your installer should be doing on the scaffold, this guide explains how the reinforcement stage works step by step, how it should be applied, and which fibreglass mesh and adhesive choices matter most for long-term performance.

 What the Reinforcement Layer Does and Why It Matters

-The reinforcing layer helps stop the finished render from cracking when the building moves with seasonal temperature changes, which is why it is one of the most important durability layers in the whole EWI system.
-Sitting between the insulation boards and the decorative topcoat render, it consists of a basecoat mortar with fibreglass mesh embedded within it.
-Together, these two components create a flexible, impact-resistant shell that distributes mechanical stress across the entire wall surface rather than concentrating it at weak points.
-Without a properly formed reinforcement layer, even the best insulation boards and premium silicone renders will develop hairline cracks within the first year of thermal cycling.
+The reinforcing layer prevents the finished render from cracking when the building moves with seasonal temperature changes, which is why it is one of the most important durability layers in the whole EWI system.
+Sitting between the insulation boards and the decorative topcoat, it consists of a basecoat mortar with fibreglass mesh embedded inside it.
+Together those two components form a flexible, impact-resistant shell that distributes mechanical stress across the entire wall surface rather than concentrating it at weak points.
+Without a properly formed reinforcement layer, even premium insulation boards and the best silicone renders develop hairline cracks within the first year of thermal cycling.

-• Basecoat mortar: A polymer-modified cementitious mix — meaning it contains special resins that allow the dried mortar to flex slightly without snapping.
-It bonds to the insulation surface, completely encapsulates the mesh, and provides a smooth base for the primer and topcoat render that follow.
+• Basecoat mortar: a polymer-modified cementitious mix — meaning it contains resins that let the dried mortar flex slightly without snapping.
+It bonds to the insulation surface, completely encapsulates the mesh, and provides a smooth base for the primer and topcoat that follow.

-• Fibreglass mesh: An alkali-resistant reinforcement fabric.
-Because cement-based mortars are naturally highly alkaline and would slowly eat away at normal fibreglass, this mesh is specially coated to survive that environment indefinitely.
-It absorbs the pulling forces caused by thermal expansion and structural movement, preventing those forces from reaching the decorative render where they would appear as visible cracks.
+• Fibreglass mesh: an alkali-resistant reinforcement fabric.
+Cement-based mortars are highly alkaline and would slowly eat normal fibreglass, so this mesh carries a special acrylic coating that survives the high-pH environment indefinitely.
+It absorbs the pulling forces caused by thermal expansion and structural movement, stopping those forces reaching the decorative render where they would appear as visible cracks.

-In technical terms, the reinforcing layer must comply with the system certificate's requirements under ETAG 004 (current reference: EAD 040083-00-0404, verified March 2026), which sets the minimum requirements for basecoat thickness, mesh strength, and overlap dimensions across the ETICS assembly — in plain English, these are the rules that help make sure the system stays crack-resistant and certifiable.
-The INCA Best Practice Guide for External Wall Insulation recommends that the mesh sit in the outer third of the basecoat layer, ensuring the reinforcement is positioned where pulling forces are greatest.
-Getting this positioning right is the single most effective way to prevent surface cracking over the life of the system.
+In technical terms, the reinforcing layer must comply with the system certificate's requirements under EAD 040083-00-0404 (the current European Assessment Document that replaced ETAG 004 for ETICS systems, verified March 2026), which sets the minimum requirements for basecoat thickness, mesh strength, and overlap dimensions across the assembly.
+In plain English, these are the rules that make sure the system stays crack-resistant and certifiable.
+The INCA Best Practice Guide for External Wall Insulation recommends that the mesh sit in the outer third of the basecoat layer — that single positioning decision is the most effective predictor of long-term crack-free performance.

 Choosing the Right Basecoat and Mesh Combination

-Matching the basecoat adhesive to the mesh and insulation type is essential because an incompatible combination can lead to cracking, weak bonding, or certification problems later on.
-For most residential EWI projects using EPS boards, a 2-in-1 cementitious adhesive such as Atlas Hoter U or Ceresit ZU covers both board bonding and mesh embedding from the same bag, which keeps the system simpler and reduces product-matching risk.
-If your project includes mineral wool as well as EPS, Roker U is the only adhesive in the range certified for both, making it the safer one-product choice across mixed elevations.
+Matching the basecoat adhesive to the mesh and the insulation type is essential, because an incompatible combination leads to cracking, weak bonding, or certification issues that only show up months after the scaffold has come down.
+For most residential EWI projects using EPS boards, a 2-in-1 cementitious adhesive such as Atlas Hoter U or Ceresit ZU covers both board bonding and mesh embedding from the same bag, which keeps the system simpler and removes one ordering stage.
+If your project mixes EPS with mineral wool on different elevations, Roker U is the only adhesive in the Renders World range certified for both board types, making it the safer one-product choice across mixed builds.

 Mesh weight determines impact resistance and crack control.
-A 150 g/m² mesh provides the standard reinforcement level for most domestic facades and meets the requirements of BBA-certified Atlas systems.
-A 160 g/m² mesh — such as the Ceresit CT325 — offers higher tensile strength and is often the mandatory requirement for certified Ceresit ETICS assemblies.
-Both weights use alkali-resistant E-glass fibres coated with acrylic polymer to survive the high-pH environment inside a cementitious basecoat (meaning the mesh will not degrade or weaken over time the way uncoated glass fibre would).
-For ground-floor zones, plinths, and areas near public pathways where physical impact is likely, doubling the mesh layer provides significantly better protection against dents and punctures.
+A 150 g/m² mesh provides the standard reinforcement for most domestic facades and meets the requirements of BBA-certified Atlas systems.
+A 160 g/m² mesh — such as the Ceresit CT325 — offers higher tensile strength and is the mandatory requirement on certified Ceresit ETICS assemblies.
+Both weights use alkali-resistant E-glass fibres coated with acrylic polymer to survive the high-pH environment inside a cementitious basecoat, so the mesh will not degrade the way uncoated glass fibre would.
+For ground-floor zones, plinths, and areas near pathways where physical impact is likely, doubling the mesh layer significantly improves dent and puncture resistance.

 Parameter Atlas Mesh 150 g/m² Ceresit CT325 160 g/m²